The next person to don a Manchester Township firefighter's helmet will have to plan for retirement differently than his or her co-workers.

 The township's board of supervisors approved the contract, which expires at the end of 2015, last week.

 Anthony Sawyer, president of the township's firefighters' union, said the new contract sacrifices some quality of service.
-That's because the minimum on-duty staffing level was reduced from six to five firefighters, Sawyer said.

 In the past, someone would have been called in to work overtime if fewer than six firefighters reported for work at any one time, Sawyer said.
 Now, the department will respond with a maximum of two pieces of apparatus - engines, rescue and ladder trucks - if only five firefighters are on duty, Sawyer said.